MGS88/AIO_OpenStack_Stein/README.md

 Also added another rule to access ssh, to access ssh:
 127.0.0.1:222
-username/password: openstack/openstack
+and username/password is openstack/openstack

-if you want the host to take new dhcp please execute:
+# To take new IP by dhcp please execute:
 $ sudo dhclient

 then execute:
 $ ip a

 to show your current ip

 # recommanded specs:
 CPU: 4 cores

 RAM: 8 GB